 9.4.
 Reduced Salt Intake

-Excessive intake of salt leads to increased blood pressure.
-It is advisable that people who are hypertensive should regulate their consumption of salt.
-It is advisable to take in less than 1,400mg of sodium daily.
-This can help manage the condition.
+Excessive intake of salt leads to increased blood pressure, hence hypertensive people should regulate their consumption of salt, it is advisable to take in less than 2,300mg of sodium daily.

 9.5.
 Eating Fruits and Vegetables

-Those suffering from hypertension should learn to take more fruits and vegetables than food with saturated fats.
+Those suffering from hypertension should learn to eat more fruits and vegetables than food with saturated fats.
 Here is some healthy food you can take as a hypertensive patient:

 9.6.
 Managing Body Weight

 You should know that obesity can increase your blood pressure.
-When there is a reduction in the pressure of blood, what comes next is weight loss.
-This happens due to the fact that the heart does not have to work extremely hard to transport blood around the body.
+When there is a reduction in the pressure of blood, what comes next is weight loss, this happens since the heart does not have to work extremely hard to transport blood around the body.

 To be able to manage this, the person should cultivate the habit of eating a balanced diet with calorie intake that is in alignment with the size of the person.